Weightlifting-Federation plagued by decades of corruption, says investigation

 These include gold and silver medallists who have not had their samples dealt with.

-McLaren said this information has been passed on to WADA for further investigation.
+McLaren said this information had been passed on to WADA for further investigation.

+The uncovering of 40 doping cases triggered outrage from United States Anti-Doping Agency chief Travis Tygart, who noted that Ajan was at one time a member of the World Anti-Doping Agency's Foundation Board.

+"The investigative report released today is yet another devastating blow to the credibility of sport governance and the global anti-doping system," said Tygart in a statement.

 The culture of fear within the IWF continued even after Ajan's resignation.

-McLaren said only two of five vice-presidents came forward, two of eight members of the executive board and only one of five presidents of continental federations.
+McLaren said only two of five vice-presidents came forward, two of eight members of the executive board and just one of five presidents of continental federations.

-Of the 20 member federation presidents and general secretaries contacted by McLaren's team, only four responded and only one provided significant information.

-"The appetite for members and stakeholders of the IWF to come forward was practically non-existent.
-Only one current athlete spoke to my investigators," said McLaren.
+"The appetite for members and stakeholders of the IWF to come forward was practically non-existent," said McLaren.

-On a visit to IWF headquarters in Budapest, 45 days after Ajan had been suspended, McLaren said is team found the former president still in his office.
+On a visit to IWF headquarters in Budapest, 45 days after Ajan had been suspended, McLaren said his team found the former president still in his office.

 "We witnessed him still carrying on with business as usual running the office, organising an executive board meeting having meetings with IWF financial advisors," said McLaren.

+"Any allegations that need to be forwarded to other agencies will be forwarded whether that is WADA or law enforcement," IWF acting president Ursula Papandrea told reporters.
+"I think the report speaks for itself.

+"What I can say is the activities that have been revealed and the behaviour that has occurred is absolutely unacceptable and possibly criminal."

 (Reporting by Steve Keating in Toronto, additional reporting by Amy Tennery.
-Editing by Toby Davis and Pritha Sarkar)
+Editing by Toby Davis/Pritha Sarkar/Ken Ferris)

 ((steve.keating@thomsonreuters.com; +1 647-624-4094; Reuters Messaging: steve.keating.reuters.com@reuters.net))